Dnyaneshwar: Life

 Orthodox Brahmins of the day saw a renunciate returning to his life as a householder as heresy.
 Dnyaneshwar and his brothers were denied the right to have the sacred thread ceremony for the full admission to the Brahmin caste.
-According to Pawar, this meant excommunication from the Brahmin caste.
+The orthodox brahmins excommunicated the Kulkarni family, denied them work, the right to buy food from the market or even interact with other villagers.

-Vitthalapant eventually left the town for Nashik with his family.
-One day while performing his daily rituals, Vitthalapant came face to face with a tiger.
-Vitthalapant and three of his four children escaped, but Nivruttinath became separated from the family and hid in a cave.
+Vitthal Kulkarni eventually left the town for Nashik with his family.
+One day while performing his daily rituals, Vitthal came face to face with a tiger.
+Vitthal and three of his four children escaped, but Nivruttinath became separated from the family and hid in a cave.
 While hiding in the cave he met Gahaninath, who initiated Nivruttinath into the wisdom of the Nath yogis.
-Later, Vitthalapant returned to Alandi and asked the Brahmins to suggest a means of atonement for his sins; they suggested giving up his life as penance.
-Vitthalapant and his wife gave up their lives, within a year of each other by jumping into the Indrayani river in the hope their children might be able to lead lives free of persecution.
+Later, Vitthal Kulkarni returned to Alandi and asked the Brahmins to suggest a means of atonement for his sins; they suggest committing suicide as penance.
+Vitthal and his wife gave up their lives, within a year of each other by jumping into the Indrayani river in the hope their children might be able to lead lives free of persecution.
 Other sources and local folk tradition claim that the parents committed suicide by jumping in the Indrayani River.
 Another version of the legend states that Vitthalapant, the father threw himself into Ganges River to expiate his sin.

 Dnyaneshwar and his siblings were accepted by and initiated into the Nath Hindu live tradition to which their parents already belonged, where the three brothers and the sister Muktabai all became celebrated yogis and Bhakti poets.